Get Shape Effective Properties from Presentations with Python

 print("= Effective shape's top face relief properties =")

-Using Aspose.Slides for Python via .NET, you can retrieve the effective properties of a text frame.
-The ITextFrameFormatEffectiveData class contains the effective text frame formatting properties.
+Using Aspose.Slides, you can get effective properties of a text frame.
+The ITextFrameFormatEffectiveData type contains effective text frame formatting properties.

 import aspose.slides as slides